-To receive certification, a qualified retiree must complete the following forms:
+To receive certification, a qualified retiree must complete the following forms and pay $20:

-Individuals who have retired within the last year, successfully qualified, and wish to be certified with the same off-duty weapon that was approved by the Training Division while a member of the Sheriff's Office, do not have to complete the firearms qualification course.
-There is a $40 fee.
-The following waiver form must be completed:
+Individuals who have retired within the last year, successfully qualified, and wish to be certified with the same off-duty weapon that was approved by the Training Division while a member of the Sheriff's Office, do not have to complete the firearms qualification course upon retirement.